FuelLabs/sway-libs/sway_libs/src/string/SPECIFICATION.md

 ### `remove()`

-Will both remove and return the specified byte in the `String`.
+Remove and return the specified byte in the `String`.

 ### `with_capacity()`